-The State understands that, if this waiver application is approved, an initial estimate of the federal pass-through funding amount will be made available to the State in the fall of each year (before the beginning of the plan or coverage year).
+The State understands that, if this waiver application is approved, an initial estimate of the federal pass- through funding amount will be made available to the State the first quarter of the corresponding plan year or coverage year.
 The final federal pass-through funding amount or final administrative determination by the Centers for Medicare & Medicaid Services (CMS) will be shared in a letter prior to the payment of the federal pass-through funding amount as provided in the specific terms and conditions of the approval letter (typically before the end of April of the corresponding plan or coverage year).

-State law requires that any federal pass-through funds received by the State as a result of the approval of this waiver must be reserved to first cover the State administrative costs to implement and operate the program and waiver.
-These funds would replace the State's initial investment of State general funds to cover the "start-up" costs associated with implementation.
+State law requires that any federal pass-through funds received by the State as a result of the approval of this waiver must be reserved to first cover the State administrative costs to implement and operate the program and waiver.21 These funds would replace the State's initial investment of State general funds to cover the "start-up" costs associated with implementation.
 As shown in the proposed budget (see Section 4.F.) these costs include staffing and vendor-related costs for both the Nevada Department of Health and Human Services (DHHS) and the DOI.

 Once the State administrative costs have been paid for with the new federal pass-through funds, State law permits the Director to use a portion of the funding as determined by the State Treasurer to increase consumer affordability.
 For this waiver's purposes, the State has determined that the remaining funds should be used by the Director to support a Market Stabilization Program in order to improve affordability in the BBSPs, along with other nongroup plans, as further described in Section 2.E. below.
+The reinsurance program cannot be fully implemented and financed by the State without an approved Section 1332 waiver.
+There are no dedicated State funding sources to finance a full reinsurance program; it will be wholly financed with federal pass-through funds.
+Without the implementation of the waiver and State receipt of federal pass-through funds achieved by premium reductions, the State would not be able to move forward in funding and implementing the reinsurance program.